HISTORY OF SPILLS: TransCanada’s Keystone pipeline (21 SPILLS: 2010-19)

-This map compiled by Tim Donaghy/Greenpeace USA shows the location and relative size of all 21 spills on TransCanada’s Keystone pipeline in the U.S. since 2010 (hover over the black dots to reveal spill data from PHMSA):
+This interactive map compiled by Greenpeace USA / Tim Donaghy shows the locations and relative size of all 21 spills on TransCanada’s Keystone pipeline:

 Canada’s Transportation Safety Board also noted 21 leak incidents on TransCanada’s Keystone pipeline system in its first year of operation — which would also include spills on the Canadian portion of the pipeline not documented by U.S. regulators — so the U.S. total of 21 total spills is likely even larger for the full length of the pipeline.